 Chiropractors can treat more than your spine!
-Here at CHIRO FOR MOMS / CHIRO FOR KIDZ, we address all kinds of pain conditions including jaw pain.
-This blog discusses causes of jaw pain + our 6 PRO TIPS for jaw pain in Moms and Kidz.
+We address all kinds of pain conditions for women, including jaw pain.
+Learn about common causes and symptoms of pregnancy & postpartum jaw pain & how to find relief with our PRO TIPS!

-Jaw pain is annoying ~ it's a joint that never rests [hello eating + talking]!
+We get it.
+Jaw pain is annoying— it's a joint that never rests [hello eating, breathing, & talking]!
 The ‘jaw joint’ is technically called the temporomandibular joint or TMJ.
 On either side of the face, the TMJ acts as a hinge connecting the jaw to the skull.
-Between the two bones is a soft disc [similar to the ones in your spine.
+Between the two bones is a soft disc, similar to the ones in your spine.
 TMJ pain often stems from swelling in the joint space which affects the disc and the surrounding tissues.
 There are many factors that play into jaw swelling and the consequential pain, we have listed some of them below!

 Common Causes :